 Just like the word PIMPP™, the word “nice” used to mean something completely different - it meant "stupid", which seems à propos.

 Classifying people as “nice” or “naughty” is a bigger children’s tale than Santa Claus - hopelessly simplistic.
 One aspect of life I have observed is that quite often you have to be ruthless in order to be kind.
 For example, a breadwinner might neglect their family a bit early on in order to be a better provider later on.
 Bill Gates was a total shark to his competitors, drove his employees hard with his trademark saying “this is the dumbest idea I have ever heard.”
-Today, I don’t think there’s ever been a more impactful figure for improving the life of the world’s poor than Gates.
+Today, I don’t think there’s ever been a more impactful figure for improving the lives of the world’s poor than Gates.
 And his daughter has a $51m pad in New York, which might help her forget what a workaholic father he was.
 Janet was speaking to an audience of potential founders, which makes her advice all the more ill-suited.
 I bet during the critical early decades of Microsoft, Bill didn’t have a lot of time to “grab coffee” with people so they could “pick his brain”.
 Or to volunteer at the food bank.

 In summary, don’t help people because most of the time, you will only be entrenching their weaknesses and you probably have improper motives.
 Your help won’t be reciprocated or even properly appreciated.
 Helping people is retail and inefficient - like “grabbing coffee” with a rando.
 Talented people want to operate at scale - sharing their lessons via a blog for example.
 It was very liberating when I realized that by NOT helping someone I care about, I was often doing them a favour in the long term.
 And what blinded me to having this realization sooner is that when I stop helping, I also lose the sense of importance that comes along with being a helper.

 Even if doing favors for people worked, all you would get out of it is a fair exchange.
 If you consistently get into unfair exchanges, then that would only prove my point.
 Getting a fair exchange would not qualify as Transcendent, Illuminati-Grade Strategic Advice, which is my thing.
 Smart people get an exponential return on their assets, not a like for like exchange.
 Now, you might wonder: why do you have to drag Janet Bannister into this otherwise erudite post?
 Well, us spiritual gurus, we speak in parables.
 From all her talks, I sense Janet seems genuinely nice.
 But I do believe the tech world has a phoney culture where everyone pretends they’re soooo concerned about the “ecosystem”.
 The more someone spews that “be nice” horsecrap, the more careful you have to be.
 Like Ellen DeGeneres always ending her shows with “Be kind to one another”, eventually being exposed as a total phoney who ran a toxic workplace.
 Finally, for the benefit of my future global audience, I clarify that Janet Bannister is a “legendary” Canadian venture capitalist, as that term is defined by the Globe and Mail.
-I fully expect that the next time she goes on a stage, she will say: “I was wrong, don’t be a simp, be a PIMPP.”
+I fully expect that the next time she goes on a stage, she will say: “I was wrong, don’t be a simp, be a PIMPP™.”
 Now, watch this: